42ity/fty-security-wallet/README.md

 * Have a different level of access (ACL)
 * SNMPv3, SNMPv1 are some of the potential kind of configuration  we would support

+## Naming
+* Document: A payload of the security wallet.
+It has a public and private part (secret)
+* Portfolio: Pool of documents.
+* Usage: Purpose for which a document can be use.
+* Producer: Client which can create, update and delete Documents.
+This client can only read the public part.
+* Consumer: Client which can read documents (public and private part) but which cannot modify any document.

 ## How to build